Settlements

 A rights issue allows a company to offer additional shares to existing shareholders at a discounted price.
 If you're eligible, you’ll receive a Rights Entitlement (RE) in your Demat account.
 You can use this entitlement to subscribe to new shares or ...

-When you place and execute a trade on FYERS, the respective exchange—NSE, BSE, or MCX—sends you a confirmation via SMS and email.
-These notifications are part of regulatory compliance and serve to ensure transparency and investor protection.
-Purpose ...
+At FYERS, whenever you place and execute a trade, the respective exchange such as NSE, BSE, or MCX sends you a confirmation through SMS and email.
+These alerts are part of SEBI’s investor protection framework and are meant to confirm that trades are ...

 What is Trade for Trade (T for T) segment?